 Magnificent Conwy Castle, described as 'One of the great fortresses of medieval Europe', is without doubt one of the most impressive of Welsh castles.

 The castle was was built on the site of an earlier Welsh monastery, founded by the Welsh prince Llewelyn Fawr.
-The castle was designed by the king's master architect-mason, James of St. George, being built between 1283-1289.
+The present building was designed by the King Edward I's master architect-mason, James of St. George and was built between 1283-1289.

 Conway Castle stands in a strategic position perched on a rock and dominates the Conwy estuary, on approach it conveys a deep sense of strength and impregnability.
 Conwy was one of King Edward I's most expensive projects and originally had a coat of whitewash.